Home/Visit/Programme/Lecture programme Thursday 9 March

 If one day isn’t enough

 *) Buy your passe-partout tickets online with 50% discount.
+Ticket at the door € 60.
+Ticket prices are excluding VAT.

 • Entrance ticket voor 3 days